MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE   │
     =#

-Alternatively, we can pass the input dataset as the first argument to `@query`.
+Alternatively, we can provide the input dataset as the first argument to `@query`.

     @query chicago department.name
     #=>